WASdev/sample.DefaultApplication/README.md

 └── pom.xml
 ```

 In its original file structure, it wasn't easy to build the application.
 Now we have a good opportunity to see what we have, what's compiling, and what’s missing in order to understand the application better.
-We can also use the WebSphere Application Migration Toolkit Eclipse plugin to view the same migration recommendations using the source code that were reported by the binary scanner.
-This allows you scan the code and directly link the issue with the code.
+We can also use the [WebSphere Application Migration Toolkit Eclipse plugin](https://developer.ibm.com/wasdev/downloads/#asset/tools-WebSphere_Application_Server_Migration_Toolkit) to view the same migration recommendations using the source code that were reported by the binary scanner.
+This allows you to scan the code and directly link the issue with the code.
 The same help is built into the Eclipse tool that is available in the binary scanner report.

 ![](./images/wamt-migration.png)